 Cold Emailing is Scalable

-Sales prospecting takes a lot of time and concerted effort, from researching leads to tracking down their contact info.
+Sales prospecting takes a lot of time and concerted effort, from researching leads to tracking their contact info.
 And then… it’s time to get in touch.

 But you can only call one person at one time.
 With email, you can use outreach automation tools to create automated cold email sequences and nurture hundreds of prospects at once.